 Federal legislation provides TTT enrollees pursuing requirements for teaching certification, who agree to teach in high need school districts, a stipend of up to $5,000 to offset the cost of teacher training programs.
 Those willing to teach in schools with a high percentage of students from low income families may receive a $10,000 bonus.
 Program participants cannot receive more than a total of $10,000 from TTT.

 Teacher licensure/certification authority for the State of Wisconsin rests with the Department of Public Instruction (DPI).
-Current DPI standards require all applicants for licensure/certification to have a minimum of a bachelor's degree.
+Current DPI standards require applicants for licensure/certification to have, in most cases, a minimum of a bachelor's degree.
 Actual employment decisions are made exclusively by school districts.

 There are various options for gaining authorization to teach in Wisconsin.
 Examples include the following:

-Initial Educator License with Stipulations is issued to individuals who completed a teacher training program out-of-state.
+One-year License with Stipulations is issued to individuals who hold a bachelor's degree and completed a teacher training program out-of-state or are in the process of completing a teacher training program in Wisconsin.
 Additional work will be needed before stipulations can be removed.